 Unlike many stone fruits, apricots typically pull away from the pit easily, making them excellent for cutting and adding to recipes.
 When in season, you may come across a variety of apricots, but my favorite are the Blenheims (common on the west coast), which are somewhat large, sweet, and aromatic.
 I use Blenheims in most of my recipes, but pretty much any variety will work very well in an apricot smoothie; some are just less sweet than others.

 Since I enjoyed this non-dairy recipe for breakfast, I didn’t opt for a super-sweet treat, but feel free to up the sweetener or play around with one of the options that I’ve listed with the recipe.
 Also, I see no reason why you couldn’t sub in another stone fruit if you don’t have ripe apricots available.
 Try peaches, cherries, or even nectarines!

-- 1 small to medium frozen, ripe banana (see sub options below)
+- 1 small to medium frozen, ripe banana (see sub options in post above)

-- 1/2 ounce cashews, ground in spice grinder (see note below for nut-free)
+- 2 tablespoons vanilla dairy-free protein powder or ½ ounce cashews, ground in spice grinder

 - 1 teaspoon ground flaxseed or chia seed (optional)

 - Sweetener, to taste (see options in post above)